Screening can detect the presence of abnormal cells — or anal dysplasia — that can sometimes lead to cancer.

 - High resolution anoscopy.
 A small plastic tube is inserted into the anus to guide a special microscope called a colposcope allowing your healthcare provider to view the anus.
 If an abnormal area is seen, a biopsy (tissue sample) can be taken with these tools.

-If your anal cytology detects any abnormal lesions or precancerous cells in the anus, the pathologist will further identify and assess the abnormality to help determine your next steps.
-Not all abnormalities (called dysplasia) mean cancer.
+If your anal cytology detects abnormalities such as abnormal cells or lesions, these may be called anal dysplasia.
+The pathologist will further identify and assess the abnormality to help determine your next steps.
+Dysplasia does not necessarily mean cancer, but sometimes it can become cancer.
 Anal cytology results are often reported as:

 - Low-grade squamous intraepithelial lesions (LSIL).
 These are mild abnormalities and only very rarely do they become cancer.